 I admit that for many years I wasn’t even aware of kale.
 My first attempt at kale didn’t turn out so good, even though I’m a fan of cooked greens.
 Then I created this recipe, complete with its secret ingredient!
+(See the Recipe Notes for the one item NOT to forget!)
 Now, kale is a common dish in our house.
-Watch the video to see how it’s cooked – I even reveal the secret ingredient!

 Heart Healthy Kale.
 Bitter greens are known to support the heart.
 Here's a fairly simple and very tasty recipe for kale.
 Read the notes at the end for how to make it your own!

 - 1 Tbsp red wine vinegar

 - Sea salt

 - Black pepper

 Cook bacon in a large pot until crisp.
 Drain bacon on paper towels, crumble it, and set it aside.